YaDICs: Classification of transformations

 There are three categories of parametrization: elastic, global and local transformation.
 The elastic transformations respect the partition of unity, there are no holes created or surfaces counted several times.
 This is commonly used in Image Registration by the use of B-Spline functions and in solid mechanics with finite element basis.
 The global transformations are defined on the whole picture using rigid body or affine transformation (which is equivalent to homogeneous strain transformation).
 More complex transformations can be defined such as mechanically based one.
 These transformations have been used for stress intensity factor identification by and for rod strain by.
 The local transformation can be considered as the same global transformation defined on several Zone Of Interest (ZOI) of the fixed image.

 Global

-Several global transforms have been implemented:
+Several global transforms have been implemented, such as: